 How did we end up with DBAs?

-Before we can answer this question, we need a workable definition of ‘DBA’.
+First, we need a workable definition of ‘DBA’.
 Is a DBA a form of system administrator, a business knowledge guru, or something in between?
-The answer lies in how the DBA role evolved – with the advent of relational database management systems (RDBMSs).
+The answer lies in how the DBA role has evolved, starting with the advent of relational database management systems (RDBMSs).

 The RDBMS solved a whole series of problems that prevented people from getting value from their data.
-This initial success then led to the concept of the ‘Enterprise Data Model’, which in turn implied a need for someone to represent the enterprise, not the needs of one application.
-This is fundamentally what a DBA is – a curator of the enterprise’s data.
+This initial success then led to the concept of the ‘Enterprise Data Model’, which in turn implied a need for someone to represent the enterprise, as opposed to the needs of one application.
+This is fundamentally what a DBA is—a curator of enterprise data.

 Questioning the need for DBAs

-Developers didn’t always see the need for DBAs.
-They have traditionally been perceived as ‘expensive.’
-But downtime is ‘expensive,’ and the only thing worse than being down is being up and spouting the wrong answers.
+Developers didn’t always see the need for DBAs, which have traditionally been perceived as ‘expensive.’
+But downtime is expensive, too, and the only thing worse than being down is being up and spouting the wrong answers.
 Preventing either of these things from happening is the DBA’s job.

 Can we actually live without them?

-Being older I am in a position to answer this question with a ‘yes’.
-I started my career before the ‘DBA’ role was invented and worked with file-based systems.
-The only fundamental difference between Hadoop and 9 track tapes is that a human has to hang a tape, whereas you can tell a computer to process a Hadoop Distributed File System (HDFS) file.
 The problem we faced then was not that tapes performed poorly (at least when compared to our goals), but that there was no single, live repository of the business’s data, and that what passed for a ‘data model’ was in fact a loose constellation of mini-schemas from individual applications.
-Building a single application is easy – building fifty and having them use the same data without errors is pretty much impossible.
+Building a single application is easy—building fifty and having them use the same data without errors is pretty much impossible.
 This is what the NoSQL community is seeing now.

 The real value in a database is what you prevent from happening…